batoolalomari/201readingNote/class-01.md

   ## Section

-   The <section> element groups related content together, and typically each section would have its own heading.
+   The < section > element groups related content together, and typically each section would have its own heading.

    ![Html5](sec.png)

+# a process that you can use when you are creating a new website.

+  How to approach building a site

+   1- Who is the Site For?
+   2- Why People Visit YOUR Website
+   3- What Your Visitors are Trying to Achieve
+   4- How Of ten People Will Visit Your Site

+  It's important to understand who your target audience is, why they would come to your site, what information they want to find and when they are likely to return.

+  ## Site Maps

+  Site maps allow you to plan the structure of a site.

+  ## WireFrames

+  A wireframe is a simple sketch of the key information that needs to go on each page of a site.
+It shows the hierarchy of the information and how much space it might require , it allow you to organize the information that will need to go on each page.